darktrojan/idldocs/nsIAbManager.rst

 ^^^^^^^^^^^^

 * ``boolean``
+  True if the name exists.

 directoryNameExists
 -------------------

 Finds out if the directory name already exists.

-@param  aName      The name of a directory to check for.

-@return            True if a directory called name already exists.

 Parameters
 ^^^^^^^^^^